Betti Spectral Gluing: Introduction

 \subsection{Acknowledgements}

 DN would like to thank Zhiwei Yun for many inspiring discussions, including in the context of joint work about of the Betti version of Geometric Langlands.
 We thank Toly Preygel for his many contributions to our understanding of topics related to the paper.
-We gratefully acknowledge the support of NSF grants DMS-1103525 (DBZ) and DMS-1502178 (DN).
+We gratefully acknowledge the support of NSF grants DMS-1103525 and DMS-1705110 (DBZ) and DMS-1502178 (DN).
+We would also like to thank the anonymous referees for their suggestions.